-Home > Recipes > Sides > Extra Creamy Swede Mash
+Home > Recipes > Sides > Creamy Swede Mash

 Mix up your mash with this quick and easy extra creamy swede mash, also known as mashed neeps or rutabagas.
-It pairs perfectly with hearty stews and succulent roasts, delivering a delightful combination of sweet earthy flavors and a luscious buttery richness.
+It pairs perfectly with hearty stews and roasts, offering a delicious combination of sweet earthy flavors and buttery richness.
 A tasty alternative to the traditional potato mash!

 A bowl of extra creamy swede mash on a wooden board, next to swedes and a tea towel.